 Fear seems to be a root cause of many of these problems.
 It’s no wonder people are fearful in a world where it appears nothing is reliable.
 It can be quite disturbing for a person to realize almost everything in life is ultimately out of his control—from the weather to his bank account balance.
 All the things people rely on for their security will sooner or later fail them.
 But the Christian who confesses the sovereignty of an Almighty God who works all things for his good (Romans 8:28) has the antidote to negative thinking.

-When a Christian’s thinking is primarily negative, anxious, or doubtful, and there's no underlying physiological cause affecting brain chemistry, it’s likely a sign of a serious lack of faith.
+When a Christian’s thinking is primarily negative, anxious, or doubtful, and there's no underlying physiological cause affecting brain chemistry, it’s likely a sign of a lack of faith.
 The author of Hebrews states, “Without faith it is impossible to please God” (Hebrews 11:6), and, according to Proverbs 29:25, fear is a trap but trust in the Lord keeps a man safe.
 Jesus, when boating with His disciples during a terrible storm, asked them, “You of little faith, why are you so afraid?”
 (Matthew 8:26).
 Those who struggle with negative thinking should do the same thing they would do with any other sin—confess it (agree with God that negative thinking is wrong because it reveals a lack of trust) and make every effort to change the behavior.

 Prayer is a key part of overcoming negativity.
 Jesus taught that prayer should include praise to the Father and a focus on His holiness (Matthew 6:9; see also Psalm 95:2).
 As we pray “with thanksgiving” (Philippians 4:6), we focus on the blessings we have received and leave no room for negative thoughts.
 The Holy Spirit will be faithful to help the repentant believer overcome negative thinking (Matthew 7:7–11).

 Daily Bible reading, particularly studies that focus on the promises of God, are of great help in overcoming negative thinking.
 It’s helpful to remember that, no matter how dismal the present circumstances, Christians have been promised God’s love and victory in Christ (Romans 8:37–39; 2 Corinthians 2:14).